Product

 +

 Yes.
-You can subscribe to topics (Section 301, China, Aluminum, specific HTS chapters) and run on-demand Pulse Check queries even without stored classifications.
-But the personalized 'Affects N of your products' magic only works once you have done some classification or matrix work, because that is what Radar matches against.
-Most teams adopt Radar alongside the Classifier or after they have built a Sandbox workspace.
+You can subscribe to topics and run Pulse Check queries without stored classifications.
+But the personalized 'Affects N of your products' matching only switches on once Radar has classification or matrix records to match against.
+Most teams adopt Radar alongside the Classifier or a Sandbox workspace.

 For general reference only.
 See compliance disclaimer.